Jahenr/CheatSheets/NPM_CheatSheet.md

         # Test & Show the full dependency tree
                 npm install --dry-run

+        # To manage the ownership of the published package
+                npm owner

         # NPM Build Command: It is used to build a package
                 npm build